Skip to content

 Solution Workflow

-The integrated solution operates as follows:
+The integrated HSIA solution operates as follows:

 Step 1 – Guest Check-in